 For each car, we’ve listed the specific trim level that the discount applies to (you might not achieve a similar discount on other trims in the range).
 Which? test scores based on the trim level(s) as tested by our lab, which might not match the precise trim of the model in the table.

-It’s worth checking dealer websites and Autotrader for in-stock new cars from various manufacturers.
+It’s worth checking dealer websites and sites such as Autotrader for in-stock new cars from various manufacturers.
 If you’re planning to order a car, always ask whether there’s an in-stock alternative with a better deal available.

 If you find a strong in-stock offer, act quickly as these cars tend to sell fast.